 While there are many animals from which skin is obtained; cow, lamb and calf skins are the big ones.

 Cowhide is known for strength, toughness and is extremely durable.
 Men’s Biker jackets are mostly made using a cowhide.
 On the other hand, lambskin is extremely soft and supple but very expensive, often used for premium products.

 As it has both properties: softness and durability – The calfskin, of a young cow, is more expensive than lamb.

 Grading or Leather Type

 The second thing to decide is about the grading or type of leather: Full-grain leather, top-grain leather, genuine or corrected leather.

-Entire hide is used in full-grain leather in its natural state with marks, scars and patterns are retained and not altered.
-It ages well with use and is higher in price as only best quality hides are suitable.
+The entire hide is used in full-grain leather in its natural state with marks, scars, and patterns are retained and not altered.
+It ages well with use and is higher in price as only the best quality hides are suitable.

 Top-grain leather is split from bottom layers, it is thinner and flexible than full-grain and remains the same throughout its life.
 Putting functionality aside, top-grain leather is used to make most fashion jackets (where the look is the main thing).